-PROBLEM OUTCOME ΑCTIVITY RESPONSIBLE High levels of child abuse and neglect Safer school grounds for learners, educators and other school staff School learners feel empowered to report experiences of abuse.
-School authorities are empowered and know how to respond appropriately to cases of abuse that are reported to them.
-There are registered &amp; well managed places of safety.
-Increased access to state health care professionals Police, social workers and social auxiliary workers are adequately trained to identify &amp; manage cases of child maltreatment.
-Reported cases of child abuse and neglect are well managed.
-Increased awareness of violence against children.
-Implement and monitor the National School Safety Framework.
+PROBLEM OUTCOME ΑCTIVITY RESPONSIBLE High levels of child abuse and neglect school sta abuse.
+3. School au respond a to them.
+4. There are 5.
+Increased 6.
+Police, so adequated maltreatm 7.
+Reported managed. arners feel empowered to report experiences of uthorities are empowered and know how to ppropriately to cases of abuse that are reported registered & well managed places of safety. access to state health care professionals icial workers and social auxiliary workers are by trained to identify & manage cases of child nent. cases of child abuse and neglect are well • • • • Implement and monitor the National School Safety Framework.
 Establish safe afterschool facilities.
 Implement and monitor anonymous reporting system for children who are victims of abuse.
 Establish functional places of safety and safety parents, children's homes.
 Increase/improve access to state psychologists and health professionals that are involved in cases of child abuse and neglect.
 Train police and social auxiliary workers on dealing with cases of child abuse.
 Educate and create awareness around the signs and symptoms and the appropriate responses to child abuse.
-Ensure that places of safety and foster homes are safe and safety parents are well trained to deal with children who are victims of child abuse and neglect.
+Ensure that places of safety and foster homes are safe and safety parents are well trained to deal with children who are victims of child abuse cases.
 Improve follow-ups and monitoring of child abuse cases.
 Improve investigation of child abuse cases by SAPS and Social Workers.
 Offer parenting skills workshops. - DoH - DSD - Educators - CBOs - FBOs - SAPS - Schools - NGOs